HIPAA Certification vs. Compliance

 Accidental HIPAA violations often stem from insufficient understanding of the rules, taking procedural shortcuts to expedite work, or allowing a workplace culture of non-compliance to take root.
 Regardless of the underlying cause, HIPAA violations can lead to penalties ranging from formal warnings to the revocation of professional licenses—consequences that can be prevented by implementing the knowledge gained through certification training programs.

 Furthermore, all HIPAA covered entities are required to "implement a security awareness and training program for all members of its workforce including management" as specified in §164.308(a)(5) of the HIPAA Security Rule.
+The Security Rule mandates that covered entities “implement a security awareness and training program for all members of its workforce including management.”

 What are the benefits of becoming HIPAA certified?